thatwaz/ShopPuppet/README.md

 ## Feedback & Contributions

 Your feedback and contributions are welcome!
-Feel free to open issues or pull requests if you have suggestions or encounter bugs.
+If you have suggestions to improve the app or encounter any bugs, please feel free to contribute.
+You can do so in the following ways:

+- **Reporting bugs or suggesting enhancements**: Please visit the [Issues](https://github.com/yourusername/ShopPuppet/issues) section of my GitHub repository to report bugs or suggest new features.
+- **Submitting changes**: If you'd like to contribute directly to the code base, please make a pull request.
+You can do this by visiting the [Pull Requests](https://github.com/yourusername/ShopPuppet/pulls) section of my GitHub repository.
+For more information on creating a pull request, see GitHub's documentation on [Creating a pull request](https://help.github.com/en/articles/creating-a-pull-request).

+Please make sure to check the contribution guidelines for more details on how to submit a good pull request.

 ## Credits